The National SEED Project at St. Hilda’s & St. Hugh’s

 The SEED program puts into practice the school’s deeply rooted belief that learning takes place in a world of diversity, but is animated by a unifying love.
 The old truths of St. Augustine have been brought, through St. Hilda & St. Hugh, by Mother Ruth to a new world very much in need of them.
 SEED helps us to articulate who we are, what we value, and how we live."Faculty SEED Participant

 I am grateful that because of SEED, colleagues become friends and we are given a space to share meaningful experiences with one another.
 Each meeting is a way to explore the development of our own identities and reflect on the ways in which those intersect and impact our teaching and more importantly, our students.
 It has stretched my understanding and given me more insight into what my students may experience in my classroom."Faculty SEED Participant

 St. Hilda's & St. Hugh's works very hard to promote diversity in all aspects of its endeavors.
 Diversity is not a separate part or component of its identity; it is embedded in all aspects of its work.
 My family feels St. Hilda's & St. Hugh's is like our second family, and our fellow students, families, and the faculty are like extended members of that family.Keith Taylor, Parent

-Dr. Keith Taylor is the former President of the St. Hilda’s & St. Hugh’s Parents’ Association and is the co-facilitator of the parents' cohort of the school’s national SEED project.
+Dr. Keith Taylor is the former President of the St. Hilda’s & St. Hugh’s Parents’ Association and a former co-facilitator of the parents' cohort of the school’s national SEED project.
 Keith's wife, Dr. Danielle Taylor, is an alumna of St. Hilda’s & St. Hugh’s.
 Their daughter, who is a recent graduate, and son, an upper division student, both enrolled in the school’s Beginners program at the age of 2.

 Keith earned his doctorate in education from Teachers College Columbia University and has degrees from the Naval Postgraduate School, City College of New York, and Howard University.